 - New Hampshire House members page (gencourt.state.nh.us/house/members): you can select your town from a drop-down menu and find out the name and contact information for each of your state representative.
 Your town or ward might have only one rep or more than a dozen.
 Make sure you know who they are, regardless of party or voting record.
 Each and every one of them is accountable to you.
-Bonus on the House contact page: you can download a complete House roster, if you’re so inclined.

 - New Hampshire Senate members (gencourt.state.nh.us/senate/members/wml.aspx): select your town from the drop-down menu to get your senator’s name and contact information.
-The full Senate roster is on a separate page.

 - Finding bills: the left side of the General Court homepage will help you look up a bill by its number, a keyword (text), or sponsor’s name.
+I’ll be covering certain bills in detail on this blog, but with hundreds actually under consideration, you might be interested in others.
+This General Court homepage is your portal to all of them.

 - The House standing committees (gencourt.state.nh.us/house/committees/standingcommittees.aspx) page will give you a link to each policy committee – Education, Judiciary, Health and Human Services, and so on.
 That’s where to find the names of each committee member.